Trams in Ostrava: 21st century

 The nine Inekon 01 Trio cars date from 2002 to 2004.
 Since 2005, low-floor new-builds of T3 trams VarioLF have also been in operation, which are being used for the renewal of the fleet.
 Some line sections have also been reconstructed and a new transport terminal at Hranečník was opened in August 2015.

-Between 2003 and 2011, the two-way KT8D5 trams were reconstructed to the new one-way type KT8D5R.N1 with a medium low-floor section.
+Between 2003 and 2011, the two-way Tatra KT8D5 trams were reconstructed to the new one-way type KT8D5R.N1 with a medium low-floor section.

 In May 2018, new Tango NF2 trams from the Swiss company Stadler Rail were delivered to Ostrava.
 These are medium-capacity cars, of which there will be 40 in total.
 The vehicles now have full-carriage air conditioning.

 In 2018, the paintwork of public transport and service vehicles was changed.
 The new corporate livery is light blue to turquoise.
 The color is complemented by a silver stripe under the windows and black window frames.
 The new paint will be given to new Stadler cars and cars that will be on the grand tour.

 In July and August 2020, the speed was increased to 80 km/h between the Třebovice OC and Nová Ves vodárna stops.
 In March 2021 there was also a speed increase between the Hranečník interchange and the Zárubek mine.
 In October of the same year, the speed was also increased on the line along Místecká from the Dolní Vítkovice stop to the Jeremenko Colony.
 In early October 2021, the first Škoda 39T car was delivered.
-At the end of 2022, the last Tatra T3 cars with the original resistance equipment with accelerator arrived.
+At the end of 2022, the last Tatra T3 cars with the original resistance equipment with accelerator were taken out of service.
+On 29 June 2023, the last Tatra T6A5 cars were retired.

+Future development

+Poruba VIII district line

+In 2014, the city announced a plan to build a new line, which would serve the housing estates in districts VII and VIII of Poruba.
+This line was already planned during the construction of Poruba in the 1960s as an integral part of its transport infrastructure.
+However, the plan was never carried out during socialism as the government prioritized rapidly building new apartments to solve a housing crisis, and the provisional bus service in the area was therefore kept indefinitely.
+The construction of the line was considered in the 2000s but was again suspended, in part due to Pustkovec rejecting the proposed route, which cuts through the district.

+The plans to build the line were revived in 2014 with four proposed routes, all of which terminated at the Opavská stop near the Globus hypermarket.
+The route that was ultimately selected is about 3 kilometers long, connects to the existing network at VŠB-TUO stop and runs through 17. listopadu and Průběžná streets to the Opavská stop.
+There will be six stops on the new line, most of which correspond to existing bus stops: